 Integration.
 Before they can run large compute jobs, researchers do significant work to prepare the datasets.
 After moving to the cloud, these researchers can leverage the big data tools available in the cloud.
 The outputs of the compute systems also have to be analyzed.
 Tools such as BigQuery and Datalab can provide significant advantages over those available in on-premises systems.

 While the advantages described so far are compelling, there are nevertheless some technical challenges that often hamper migration projects.

 Data movement.
 The datasets that are processed by a cluster's compute nodes typically must be staged to the cloud prior to running the jobs.
 Managing the data movement can be complex, depending on the volume of the data and how it is managed.
 Tools such as Avere can help by providing a cloud-caching layer that automatically moves data when needed, but for many apps the datasets must be staged manually.

 Data Access.
 Many HPC apps require shared access to a set of files and directories.
 How this access is provided can significantly affect app performance.
 You can leverage shared data stored in Cloud Storage, in NFS servers such as FileStore, or using parallel file systems, as discussed in the Storage section.

 Security.
 For data that is sensitive, you must take care to ensure that access is always authorized and data is appropriately encrypted at rest and in transit.
-While Cloud Storage encrypts data at rest and in transit, you can apply an additional layer of control and manage keys either in Key Management Service, or on your own.
+While Cloud Storage encrypts data at rest and in transit, you can apply an additional layer of control and manage keys either in Cloud Key Management Service, or on your own.
 The keys must be retrieved or installed on the compute nodes prior to running the job.

 Inter-node latency.
 For tightly-coupled HPC apps, performance might be sensitive to the inter-node latency between nodes in the cluster.
 Because Google Cloud provides nodes with sizes up to 64 cores, you can run 64-way parallel jobs without traversing nodes.
 In most cases, jobs of around 1000 cores or smaller perform reasonably well on non-specialized network hardware.